-With Polenta Fries & Garden Greens
+Polenta Fries & Garden Greens

-Serves 6 / Total Time:
+Serves 6 / Prep Time: / Total Time:

-Marinate the Steak
+Marinate the Steak:

-Make Polenta Fries
+Make Polenta Fries:

-Make the Salad
+Make the Salad:

-Grill the Steak
+Grill the Steak:

-The hanger steak, also known as hanging tenderloin, is located inside the ribcage of the steer and is the muscle for the animal’s diaphragm.
+Hanger steak, also known as hanging tenderloin, is located inside the ribcage of the steer and is the muscle for the animal’s diaphragm.
 Since there is only one per animal it is not a readily available cut.
 If you do find it, get it!
 It is a very rich and flavorful cut of meat.
 There is a thick piece of sinew that runs down the middle of the meat so ask your butcher to clean it out for you.